Jump to category:

 Is PaperCut MF support/upgrade assurance mandatory?

 Support and upgrade assurance has always been optional for our internet download version (PaperCut NG).
 Due to the added cost and complexity to offer and supply PaperCut MF with either hardware or embedded we have found it necessary to include the first years Premium Upgrade Assurance with each PaperCut MF license.
 This ensures good piece of mind on both sides that your site will be well looked after even if an action or event outside our direct control (e.g. the firmware level requirement in your MFD changes in the first year) occurs.
 Following the first year the choice is yours, with 99% of customers opting to remain under a support agreement.
 This hybrid position ensures your PaperCut MF installation is supported during setup, while still ensuring your options are open their after and there is no mandatory lock-in.
+As part of an active PUA, you also get access to subscription based features such as Scan to Cloud Storage.

 In addition to PaperCut Premium Upgrade Assurance, resellers and Authorized Solution Centers (ASCs) will offer additional value added support and professional services at their standard rates of the day.
 Determination of whether you should take up these services is yours, however we can advise as needed on the value our ASCs bring.